 I have Type 1 diabetes.
 It’s an autoimmune condition that affects less than 1 percent of the world’s population, and can be diagnosed at any age.
-Getting type 1 diabetes has nothing to do with lifestyle or diet, and to date, it’s not clear why some develop the disease and there is no cure.
-There are decent treatment options though, and the majority of type 1 diabetics can now live long and relatively normal lives after their diabetes diagnosis.
+Getting type 1 diabetes has nothing to do with lifestyle or diet and, to date, there is no cure and we don’t know why some people develop it.
+There are decent treatment options though, and the majority of type 1 diabetics can now live long and relatively normal lives.

-Type 1 diabetes is genetic, lies dormant, and then one day hit you right smack in the head.
+Type 1 diabetes is genetic.
+It lies dormant, and then one day it hits you right smack in the head.
 I think I was lucky in the sense that it didn’t manifest until I was 19 years old.
 That meant that I got to be a child and teenager without having to deal with diabetes.
-Not to mention that my parents didn’t have to go through years of getting up multiple times every night to test my blood sugars, being nervous about me staying with friends, going out, etc.
+Not to mention that my parents didn’t have to go through years of getting up multiple times every night to test my blood sugars, or be nervous about me staying with friends, going out, etc.

 My diabetes diagnosis

 Back when I graduated from high school in the summer of 1997, I partied hard and ate whatever I wanted.
-I was constantly hungry and started the habit of ending most days with eating a box of ice cream.
-Aside from the hunger, I was super tired, constantly thirsty and didn’t gain weight despite my insane calorie intake.
+I was constantly hungry and started the habit of ending most days by eating a box of ice cream.
+I was also super tired, constantly thirsty, and didn’t gain weight despite my insane calorie intake.
 But hey!
 I was partying and didn’t really think about it too much.

-My family started to notice something was wrong after I had to nap during a family gathering, and urged me to see a doctor.
-I did, and he lectured me on proper nutrition for a while and then, just to be safe, measured my blood sugar, which pretty clearly showed that I had diabetes.
+My family started to notice that something was wrong after I had to have a nap during a family gathering, and urged me to see a doctor.
+I did, and he lectured me on proper nutrition for a while and then, just to be safe, measured my blood sugar.
+The results pretty clearly showed that I had diabetes.
 That was a Friday.